polarlabsdev/sveltekit-starterkit/README.md

 - We chose to use [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) as it allows us to use external files and global css out of the box
 - We chose to use a custom SCSS framework based on a customized [flexboxgrid](http://flexboxgrid.com/) that has been updated to use Sass and integrate into a greater custom framework.
 This is a starterkit for those strong in CSS, though you could swap things out pretty easily for something like TailwindCSS
 - We use autoprefixer to handle brower compatibility (so you could just add tailwind to the postcss plugins)
-- We included a dockerfile that can be deployed verbatim to kubernetes (TODO)
+- We included a dockerfile that can be deployed verbatim to kubernetes
 - We included our standard helm template for deploying to kubernetes (TODO)
 - We included a bitbucket pipelines file we use ourselves that manages the deployment to kubernetes.
-It should be trivial to convert this to your own CI/CD service (TODO)
+It should be trivial to convert this to your own CI/CD service

 The intention is that (especially if you agree with our choices) this repo provides a starterkit that you can simply point to your own kubernetes and start writing code - no "beginning of the project" boilerplate needed!